cephidstar/learnworks_public/BigQuery.md

 ## Introduction

 BigQuery is Google Cloud's enterprise data warehouse, built upon a serverless architecture.
-BigQuery data is stored in table/column format and is accessed and managed through standard SQL, which can be executed through API client libraries built for several common languages.
+BigQuery data is stored in table/column format and is accessed and managed through standard SQL, which can be executed through BigQuery's API client libraries, built for several common languages.

 From an observability perspective, BigQuery is particularly suited for storing and analyzing observability data, such as event data produced by performance monitoring applications.
 BigQuery is highly scalable and it includes powerful features such as a high bandwidth data analysis engine, supported by machine learning.
 BigQuery also supports the monitoring of its own performance, by computing and storing metrics around the operations executed upon the data it houses.